FAQs

 TOURNAMENT

 The Solheim Cup, first staged in 1990, is the world’s leading women’s golfing event.
 It is a team match play format contested between Team Europe and Team USA.
 Taking place biennially, it operates in alternative years to its male counterpart, the Ryder Cup, and alternates its host location between the US and Europe.
+More info can be found here.

 Match play is a format where individual matches are contested between two players or pairs of players.
 The goal is to win as many matches as possible to accumulate points for your team.